 # DMARC

-> DMARC tells inboxes what to do when a message using your domain does not pass aligned SPF or DKIM checks.
+> DMARC tells inboxes how to handle a message that uses your domain but does not pass aligned SPF or DKIM checks.

 - Human page: https://mailrith.com/guides/dmarc